wiaderny/wiaderny.github.com/colophon/index.md

 It is typeset in [Proxima Nova Light], a beautiful typeface, and [FF Tisa Pro].
 The design is, with exception of small changes, entirely based on the fantastic work of the guys behind [Medium], a service that I emphatically recommend.

 The homepage features various images which are all licensed under a Creative Commons License.
-In particular, the homepage randomly displays one of the following images: The London Shard and City Hall, a photograph by [Nathan Meijer], the Uluwatu Temple in Bali, a photograph taken by [Sean McGrath] and the Matterhorn and Ägerisee, both photographs by [Juan Rubiano].
+In particular, the homepage randomly displays one of the following images: The London Shard and City Hall, a photograph by [Nathan Meijer], the Uluwatu Temple in Bali, a photograph taken by [Sean McGrath], the Yosemite valley taken by [Justin Kern] and the Matterhorn and Ägerisee, both photographs by [Juan Rubiano].

 <hr>